Market District Multi-Purpose Stormwater Project

 - Promote outdoor business activities

-Roadways — Maclay Boulevard and Maclay Commerce Drive will be enhanced with a landscaped median, sidewalks and on-street parking.
-Overhead electrical lines will be relocated out of the ponds and combined on single poles adjacent to the roadway parking.
+Maclay Boulevard and Maclay Commerce Drive will be enhanced with a landscaped median, sidewalks and on-street parking.
+The intersections of Maclay Commerce Drive with Martin Hurst Road and Maclay Boulevard will be improved.